petersonR/selectInferToolkit/README.md

 #> 11 carb         NA        NA          NA    NA         NA       NA       NA
 ```

+Thus, `cyl` and `wt` are highly significant while `hp` has a p-value of
+0.14.
+We know these are not valid, as we’ve used the data both to select
+the model and now are using the same data to perform inference.
+What if
-What if we wanted to adjust for the selective process?
-Here we can just
+we wanted to adjust our uncertainty quantification for the selective
+process?

-change `method` option in `infer()` function to using `selectiveinf` to
+Here we can just change `method` option in `infer()` function to using
-use `selectiveInference` method.
+`selectiveinf` to use `selectiveInference` method.

 ``` r
 fit_aic_SI <- infer(fit_aic, method = "selectiveinf")